 - At the time the alcohol was served, it was apparent to the provider that the customer was obviously intoxicated to the extent that he presented a clear danger to himself and others; and

 - The intoxication of the customer was a proximate cause of the damages suffered by the accident victim.

 Similar provisions are applicable when an adult over 21 serves a minor under the age of 18 without the burden to prove actual intoxication at the time the alcohol is served.

 The law regarding Dram Shop Car Accident claims has changed in recent years especially in the area of proportionate responsibility.
 As a practical matter, this means that when a bar is sued by the victim of a DWI accident, the defendant can ask the jury to put most of the blame on the drunk driver thereby reducing the damages that the accident victim might be able to collect.

 Car accidents involving drunk driving are an increasing problem throughout Houston and every place in the state.
 Liability of bars for over serving should be easier to prove as those establishments can control how much their customers are served and in effect make more money the drunker they become.
 Drunks are routinely charged with intoxication manslaughter for causing the deaths of innocent people.

 If you or a loved one were injured by a drunk driver, you should seek the advice of a board certified car accident lawyer as soon as possible.
 It is important to gather information early and tie consumption to a specific bar, club, or restaurant so the establishment can’t blame over-serving the intoxicated driver on one of the servers or staff.

 It may be necessary to serve the establishment with a spoliation letter to preserve critical evidence such as video surveillance footage depicting the times the patron entered and left the establishment.

-Contact personal injury attorney Michael P. Fleming & Associates, P.C., today to discuss your case.
+Contact Houston car accident attorney Michael P. Fleming & Associates, P.C., today to discuss your case.
 We offer a free consultation 737-201-0543.